MalcolmSlaney/QuickSIN_Benchmark/README.md

 a logistic regression curve to it (as opposed to the counting method first proposed).
 This gives us a curve from which we can estimate the SNR which produces 50% accuracy, as shown in the example below.

 ![Logistic Regression Example](results/logistic_fit.png)

-We tested the performance of six different recognizers, and plot their speech recogition results over the 6 different SNRs
+We tested the performance of six different recognizers, and plot their speech recogition results over the 6 different SNRs.

 ![Recognizer Performancs vs. SNR](results/all_score_graph.png)

 We score the recognizer's performance using both the original counting method and logisitc regression, as they produce different scores for the speech reception threshold.

 ![QuickSIN score by logistic regression](results/spin_logistic_graph.png)
 ![QuickSIN score by counting](results/spin_counting_graph.png)